zac-heisey/zac-heisey.github.io/_lessons/lookin-good-with-css.md

 ## CSS Syntax

 The basic syntax of CSS is fairly straightforward, but can become increasingly complex as our project requires.
-This is the good and bad of CSS — it’s relatively easy to get started and grasp basic concepts, but its flexibility and power make it equally difficult to fully grasp.
+This is the good and bad of CSS — it's relatively easy to get started and grasp basic concepts, but its flexibility and power make it equally difficult to fully grasp.
 The deeper your knowledge of CSS grows, the more you realize there is to learn.

 > “ CSS is like chess: easy to learn, but hard to master.” - [Stephen Hay](https://twitter.com/stephenhay)

 CSS syntax begins with a **selector**, which represents the element or elements in our HTML markup we want to style.
 CSS selectors can range from simple element selectors (such as `h1`) to complex, multi-level selectors (`body > div.content-section p#intro-paragraph`, for example).
-We’ll dive deeper into CSS selectors later in this lesson.
+We'll dive deeper into CSS selectors later in this lesson.

 After choosing a selector for our styles, we create a **code block** using opening and closing curly braces like this: `{}`.
 Inside of the code block, we write a **declaration**, which consists of a **property-value** pair ending in a semicolon.
 Each property-value pair is responsible for styling a specific part of our markup (e.g. text size, image width, content layout, background color, etc.).